t-regx/t-regx.github.io/website/blog/2018-12-06-santa-clause-update.md

 [ChangeLog.md](https://github.com/T-Regx/T-Regx/blob/master/ChangeLog.md) on github, so there's no reason for  rewriting it again.

-One big change is [`Pattern building`](/docs/pattern-building) - which lets you handle user input or unsafe characters in your patterns.
+One big change is [`Prepared Patterns`](/docs/prepared-patterns) - which lets you handle user input or unsafe characters in your patterns.
 It's got a dedicated section in [Docs](/docs/handling-user-input), too.

 Except for that, there's a discussion section in [Help](/help) - feel free to ask questions or propose features!